-Welcome to our guide featuring a wide array of swimming pool covers
+Welcome to our guide featuring a wide array of swimming pool covers!

-Swimming pool covers can have multiple functions.
 First and foremost, covering your pool is an important step in winterizing.
 Covering your pool in the winter helps prevent debris from falling in, and unwanted critters from taking up residence in your swimming pool.

 Swimming pool covers also work to warm our pools, by absorbing sunlight and transferring the heat into the pool.
 This can help save money and energy that would otherwise be spent on heating the pool.